uwmadisoncals/cals-main-plugins/peters-post-notes/readme.txt

 Please visit the plugin page at http://www.theblog.ca/wordpress-post-notes with any questions.

 == Changelog ==

+= 1.6.3 =
+* 2016-11-19: Bug fixes: do not show private notes in "Latest notes" column; fix capability check when showing "Edit" links.
+(Thanks Alex!)

+= 1.6.2 =
+* 2016-11-06: Fix query bug for users with no associated posts.
+(Thanks Alex!)
+Also remove code warning when displaying an unlimited number of notes.

 = 1.6.1 =
 * 2016-02-13: Improve UX by wrapping checkboxes inside labels.
 (Thanks Hrohh!)